nmolnar-parsons/Summer-25-Workshop/notes.md

 - Responsive website adapts to the device used
 - Asset folder includes videos/images and style sheets
 - Style sheet (CSS) defines style and appearance of a website
     - Kind of like universal variables
     - Sets the style for all HTML elements of type specified in style sheet
     - Link CSS style sheet to html file in head section
 ## Week 1 HW
 - Document Object Model (DOM)
     - Structured representation of elements and their relationships in the document
     - Created by the browser from the HTML document
     - Rendered content in a brower
     - Every content wrapped in HTML tag is a “DOM Object”/“Node”
 - <head> hold invisible information for a document
 - Event: any action/interatcion in a browser
     - Use JS to react to events (event handling)
 - In short:
     - HTML for content
     - CSS for style
     - Javascript for interactivity
+- HTML